brynvv/SQL/README.md

 7. Views
 8. Stored procedures

-#### The SQL script 'Tariff workflow - SQL' carries out data processing originally performed by an Alteryx workflow.
+#### The SQL script 'Tariff workflow - SQL' carries out data processing on a table selected from a linked server.

+This was developed to mimic the processing carried out by a previously developed ALteryx workflow.

-It is contained in this repo with a number of variations on how the 'main' dataset is stored and accessed, with examples of creating as a view and stored procedure.
+The repo contains the following variations on how the initial table is accessed and stored, with examples of creating as a view and stored procedure.

 1. **Tariff workflow - SQL.sql** - Selects linked server data into a temp table (creating the main data set).
 2. **Tariff workflow - SQL (openquery).sql** - Uses openquery to retrieve main data set.